The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Impact Statement

 \section{Impact Statement}

-This research is intended solely for academic and research purposes.
-The methodologies, models, and empirical results presented herein do not constitute financial, legal, or investment advice.
-The authors assume no responsibility for any financial losses or adverse consequences arising from the application of these techniques in real-world trading environments.
+This research is intended solely for academic purposes.
+The methodologies, models, and empirical results presented herein do not constitute financial, legal, or investment advice, and the authors assume no responsibility for any financial losses or adverse consequences arising from their application in real-world trading environments.
+Furthermore, from an ethical data perspective, all experiments were conducted using strictly publicly available market data (e.g., CSI 300, 500, 1000, and the US S\&P 500).
+No private, sensitive, or personally identifiable information (PII) of individual investors was utilized, ensuring full compliance with data privacy standards.